Courses Bachelor Display 2025-2026

 Goals |

-* The economic fundamentals of how Information Technology (IT) changes the labour market * How IT changes structures of organisations * How IT changes the demand for high and low skilled people, and how it affects wages * To analyse the rising wealth inequality over the last 50 years * To analyse and present cases and examples by using real life data |
+* The economic fundamentals of how technology changes the labour market, in particular “information” technologies such as computer systems and artificial intelligence. * How technology can change the demand for high and low skilled labour, and how it affects wages. * How technology changes structures of organisations * To analyse and explain the rising economic inequality in recent decades * Understand how to use economic models to understand the labour market * To analyse and present cases and examples by using real life data |

 |||||||||||||||||||||||||||||||||||||||